- 1-1/4 cups all-purpose flour

 - In a large bowl, combine the first eight ingredients.
 Combine the egg, yogurt and butter; stir into dry ingredients just until moistened.
 Fold in blueberries.

 - Coat muffin cups with cooking spray or use paper liners; fill three-fourths full with batter.
-Bake at 400° for 18-22 minutes or until a toothpick inserted in the muffin comes out clean.
+Bake at 400° for 18-22 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
-Serve warm.
+Yield: 1 dozen.

 "I made these but substituted raspberries for the blueberries and used raspberry yogurt.
 Great flavor and my daughter loved them!"